Shr1yaK/cholesterol-predictor-and-health-chatbot/README.md

 - **R² score**: 0.503 — approximately 50.3% of the variation in cholesterol levels is explained by the model.
 - **Adjusted R² score**: 0.503 — indicates a good fit with minimal overfitting for the number of features used.

+## Limitations / Scope

+- The dataset size is limited and may not reflect diverse population characteristics.
+- The regression model assumes linearity and may not capture complex medical dependencies.
+- The chatbot is based on keyword-matching and does not understand natural language in depth.
+- Hospital locator depends on city name spelling and requires an internet connection for map rendering.

+## Timeline

+This project was developed during a 1-week summer internship at Emirates Aviation University in July-August 2023.

 ## Repository Structure

 ```